chaserx/graceful-rounding/README.md

 Adds a method to Time class.
 Rounds Time object using (@time.min) minutes within a grace period (+/- 7 min of the quarter hour)

+Monkey Patch or Ruby Mixin - it might be close

 Tested under:

 * Ruby 1.9.2p136 tested